bussidn/TimelinKata/README.md

 ## Timeline

-A timeline is simple a bunch of ordered dates with a beginning date and an end date So here are the invariants to be aware of :
+A timeline is simple a bunch of ordered dates with a beginning date and an end date.

+So here are the invariants to be aware of :
 - the timeline has always at least 2 dates.
 - the dates are provided in a sorted way.